aaronalbinson/fresh/src/pages/how-to-enter.md

-      – A separate, A4 single page PDF of the project description outlining what the brief was, your approach and what the solution was should also be attached.This should not exceed  150 words.
+      – A separate, A4 single page PDF of the project description outlining what the brief was, your approach and what the solution was should also be attached.
+This should not exceed 150 words.

       – We do not accept Jpegs,Tifs, MBP, Mov files or Mp4 files.
 If the project